devYaoYH/Meta-Intellectual-Musings/README.md

 # Citations

-I would treat this collection of work as a blog and citing documents within this repository as akin to blog posts in whatever format one currently prefers.
+I would treat this collection of work as a blog and citing documents within this repository as akin to blog posts in whatever style one currently prefers.

+## Example (MLA):

+Yao Yiheng.
+"Limits of XAI", *Meta Intellectual Musings*, Github, https://github.com/devYaoYH/Meta-Intellectual-Musings/blob/master/XAI/article.md.

 # Bonus: Relevant memes